2 Helpful / 0 Not

 -On the topic of design and layout, there are entirely too many blind holes on this course.
 Depending on the basket placements well over half the course is a blind tee shot.
 I get that that's a neat shot and all, but to see it used so many times on a course it just gets a little boring and frustrating.

 -13 plays down a road with a big curve in it (thrower and driver are blind to what's around the corner).
 It's the road that comes into the park so it's fairly well trafficked.
-I've almost been hit in my car and hit cars while throwing a couple of times, just kind of stupid if you ask me.
+I've almost been hit in my car and hit cars while throwing a couple of times.

 -15 plays down a walking trail that people have been using every time I've played, not a huge deal but definitely a bit of a safety concern.

 -The way that 4A/4B plays is really weird if you've never been there before.

 Other Thoughts: Sequoyah is a very acceptable park.
 There are some really nice things about this course, but at the same time some really werid/stupid things that keep me from going back frequently.
 I gave more detail on the cons because I think cons without explanations are worthless, I hope people don't see that as me totally trashing the course because it is a decent course.
 I've played with friends not from the area or my wife all the times I've played it and sometimes just kind of feel lost out there.
 I imagine playing this course with a local could make it a fair amount better, but I can only rate it through the experiences I've had with it.